9 Easy ways to boost and improve your mood

 This is a slightly varied take on making a gratitude list.
 You can also use this list to refer back to at a later date, to remember what makes you happy and spark some joy.

 Keep in mind, this list can be helpful, but it’s not a cure-all.
 Sometimes, none of these tips will be enough to shake off a more challenging mental health season or struggle.
 This can feel incredibly frustrating, and even leave you feeling hopeless.
 It’s important to remember though that you’re not alone.
-If you’re feeling down for long periods of time or don’t quite feel like yourself, consider reaching our to your primary care provider.
+If you’re feeling down for long periods of time or don’t quite feel like yourself, consider reaching out to your primary care provider.
 They will be able to work with you to develop a care plan tailored to your unique needs.

 Have more questions about your mood or mental health?
 Our primary care team is here to help.
 Learn more about our mental health services or sign up today to book a same or next day appointment — in person or over video — through our app.